shaharoded/Tabular-Data-Generation-Using-cGAN/README.md

 - **`config.py`**: Defines model architecture, training parameters, and data handling settings.
 Includes optimal configurations from latest experiments.
 The attached report also contain the optimal configurations for initial model (eg., regular GAN, cGAN, before AE).
 - **`dataset.py`**: Prepares the dataset by splitting it into training, validation, and test sets.
 Handles preprocessing such as one-hot encoding and normalization.
 - **`gan.py`**: Implements the GAN and cGAN models for data generation.
-- **`ae_gan.py`**: Implements the GAN and cGAN models with the integration of a trained AE model for data generation.
 - **`began.py`**: Implements the BEGAN and cBEGAN models integrated with a pretrained AE model, finetuned as a critic discriminator of the GAN.
 - **`autoencoder.py`**: Implements the AutoEncoder model to represent the data in the latent space.
 - **`Analysis.ipynb`**: A notebook for analyzing the quality of the generated data, including correlation differences and feature distributions.